Carbon (programming language)

 Carbon is an experimental programming language designed for interoperability with C++.
 The project is open-source and was started at Google.
 Google's engineer Chandler Carruth first introduced Carbon at the CppNorth conference in Toronto in July 2022.
 He stated that Carbon was created to be a C++ successor.
-The language is expected to have an experimental MVP version 0.1 in late 2026 at the earliest and a production-ready version 1.0 after 2028.
+The language is expected to have an experimental minimum viable product (MVP) version 0.1 in late 2026 at the earliest and a production-ready version 1.0 after 2028.

 The language intends to fix several perceived shortcomings of C++ but otherwise provides a similar feature set.

-The main goals of the language are readability and "bi-directional interoperability" (which allows the user to include C++ code in the Carbon file), as opposed to using a new language like Rust, that, whilst being influenced by C++, is not two-way compatible with C++ programs.
+The main goals of the language are readability and "bi-directional interoperability" (which allows the user to include C++ code in the Carbon file), as opposed to using a new language like Rust, that, while being influenced by C++, is not two-way compatible with C++ programs.
 Changes to the language will be decided by the Carbon leads.
-It aims to build on top of the C++ ecosystem the way in an analogous role to TypeScript to JavaScript, or Kotlin to Java.
+It aims to build on the C++ ecosystem the way in an analogous role to TypeScript on JavaScript, or Kotlin on Java.

-Carbon's documents, design, implementation, and related tools are hosted on GitHub under the Apache-2.0 license with LLVM Exceptions.
+Carbon's documents, design, implementation, and related tools are hosted on GitHub under the Apache 2.0 license with LLVM Exceptions.